- 30-Day Rehabilitation

 As abstinence is the first step in any drug and alcohol rehabilitation program, detoxification must take place before any further treatment plan can be implemented.

-Methods of Detoxification
+Methods of Detoxification for Drugs and Alcohol

 Detoxification takes place one of three ways, depending on the substance being eliminated: complete and immediate cessation of use (stopping cold turkey), gradual detoxification or rapid detoxification.
 The first two processes are the long-standing methods of detox and have the greatest amount of research and data regarding their efficacy.
 The third, rapid detox, is in its infancy as a treatment procedure and has found itself the subject of controversy.